zwenergy/WSMtool/README.md

 # WSMtool
 A multitool adapter for the WonderSwan.
 Headphone, serial and link cable adapter in one.

+## Idea
+The idea for this multitool is to have a single adapter board which plugs into the EXT port of a WonderSwan and handle different tasks.
+More specifically, this board can do the following:
+* **Headphone adapter**: You can plug in regular headphones with a 3.5 mm connector and enjoy the enhanced 16b audio output.
+* **Serial adapter**: Using the RP2040 Zero-based USB dongle board, you can use it as a PC serial adapter.
+You connect the WS adapter to the dongle via a male-to-male 3.5 mm cable (stereo cable) and connect the dongle via USB C to a computer.
+Useful for, e.g., WonderGate emulation, WonderWitch or ExtFriend.
+* **Link cable**: Using the WSMtool link board, you can connect two WonderSwan and use a 3.5 mm audio cable (stereo) as a link cable.

+## Usage
+For regular headphone mode place the switch into a UP position.
+For serial or link mode, place the switch into a DOWN position.

+**NOTE: NEVER connect two WonderSwan using two main boards or two link boards.
+Only connect two WonderSwan using one main board and one link board.**

 ## Parts
 ### Main Board
 | **Reference** | **Value**| **Links**